-Aliisa Neige Barrière (born 1995) was born into a French-Finnish family in Paris where her music studies have included violin, piano, chamber music and choral as well as orchestral conducting.
+Aliisa Neige Barrière was born in 1995 into a French-Finnish family in Paris, where her musical studies have included violin, piano, chamber music and choral as well as orchestral conducting.
 A passionate chamber musician, Barrière has participated in a great variety of projects and masterclasses throughout Europe and the United States, and is interested in performing all music from baroque to contemporary.

-In 2012, she continued her studies in Paris, in the Conservatoire à Rayonnement Régional with Suzanne Gessner (violin) and Judy Chin (piano), where she received her Performance Diploma (Prix de perfectionnement).
+In 2013, Barrière completed her studies in Paris, in the Conservatoire à Rayonnement Régional with Suzanne Gessner (violin) and Judy Chin (piano), where she received her Performance Diploma (Prix de Perfectionnement).

-After winning the New School Competition in New York, Barrière was awarded a full scholarship for four years of studies at Mannes College of Music where she studied from 2013 with Lewis Kaplan and Laurie Smukler (violin), Michael Adelson and David Hayes (conducting) and was part of the Mannes Baroque Players led by Nancy Wilson.
+In 2013, after winning the New School Competition, Barrière was awarded a full scholarship for four years of studies at Mannes College of Music where she started her Bachelor’s Degree, studying with Lewis Kaplan and Laurie Smukler (violin), Michael Adelson and David Hayes (conducting) and was part of the Mannes Baroque Players led by Nancy Wilson.

-As of the Fall 2019, Barrière studies in the Master's program of the orchestral conducting department of the Sibelius Academy (Helsinki) as a student of Sakari Oramo.
+In January of 2023, Barrière graduated from the Master's program of the orchestral conducting department of the Sibelius Academy (Helsinki) as a student of Sakari Oramo.

 In 2021-2023 she served as the assistant conductor to Dalia Stasevska with Sinfonia Lahti, and held the position of Young Conductor in Residence with the Århus Sinfonietta in Denmark, in 2021-2023.